 Two suspects are arrested, but there is insufficient evidence for a conviction.
 Both prisoners are questioned separately, and are offered the same deal: if one testifies for the prosecution against the other and the other remains silent, the betrayer goes free and the silent accomplice receives the full 10-year sentence.
 If both stay silent, both prisoners are sentenced to only one year in jail for a minor charge.
 If both betray each other, each receives a five-year sentence.
-So this dilemma poses the question: How should the prisoners act?

-An entry (a, b) at position i, j of the matrix means that if profile (i, j) is chosen, Player 1 (who chooses the rows) receives payoff a and Player 2 (who chooses the columns) receives payoff b.
+So this dilemma poses the question: How should the prisoners act? stay silent betray stay silent (-1, -1) (-10, 0)betray (0, -10) (-5, -5) 80 An entry (a, b) at position i, j of the matrix means that if profile (i, j) is chosen, Player 1 (who chooses the rows) receives payoff a and Player 2 (who chooses the columns) receives payoff b.
 Betraying is a dominant strategy for every player, call this strategy b.
 Therefore, (b, b) is an equilibrium in dominant strategies.
 Problem: The payoff (-5, -5) of the dominant equilibrium is not optimal.
 The Prisoner's Dilemma is an important metaphor for many decision situations, and there exists extensive literature concerned with the problem.
-Especially interesting is the situation, where the Prisoner's Dilemma is played infinitely often.
+Especially interesting is the situation, where the Prisoner's Dilemma is played repeatedly, possibly infinitely often.
+Example 4.6.
+Battle of the sexes.